MrrcinC/EE-322-Engineering-Design-VI/README.md

 ---

 This list contains the activities I do during the summers:
-1. Work in the Metro Politition Area as an Electrition
+1. Work in the Metro Politition Area as an Electrician
 2. Play Soccer at a local Soccer league
 3. Hang out with friends and play card games